the-expanse/SideQuestWiki/BMBF.md

 ### - Song and mod management
 ----

-You can manage BMBF on PC connecting your headset to your PC and RE:running the installer, clicking the switch that appears to the "on" position in the switch and  clicking
+You can install songs in BMBF all in headset by opening BMBF from `Oculus TV`s Channel tab and clicking the Browser tab, then install songs by searching them and clicking the `Download Zip` button, you can also manage BMBF on PC connecting your headset to your PC and RE:running the installer, clicking the switch that appears to the "on" position in the switch and  clicking
 "Open BMBF" it will open a page for it,